YouTube

 On day 3, we ventured from Abidjan to the fishing village of Jacqueville.
 I expected a village walk but ended up drinking local gin with the chief and my guide.

-The village is impressive and actually very clean but we didn’t get to see much beyond the chiefs living room.
-Anyway we blasted a few more shots and bolted, I could see how things were going to end up lol.
+The village is impressive and actually very clean, but we didn’t get to see much beyond the chief’s living room.
+Anyway, we blasted a few more shots and bolted.
+I could see how things were going to end up lol.

 David Simpson and local guy seated drinking alcohol.
 African cup of nations, Abidjan